The Clear Edge

 • Is constraint strategy?
 (No systematic growth mechanism)

-Test: If you fixed this constraint, would revenue grow?
+Test: if you fixed this constraint, would revenue grow?
 If no, wrong constraint.

 Week 3: Generate Strategic Options